 A big red button marked ‘OV’ (for ‘overtaking’) mounted by the steering wheel makes the car spring forward like it’s had some kind of nitro-boost – or a massive shot of adrenaline – generating real-life LOLs within the premium-feel cabin, and the sort of lunatic grins that could get you locked up in a Spanish jail.

-It also makes the cinematic 12.3” screen do this Star Trek warp-speed-to-hyperspace thing that would have made me believe I’d just set the satnav for Alpha Centauri had I not just passed the turn-off for Torremelinos.
+It also makes the cinematic 12.3” screen do this Star Trek warp-speed-to-hyperspace thing that would have made me believe I’d just set the satnav for Alpha Centauri had I not just passed the turn-off for Torremolinos.

 The A390 might be French and highly functional but merde, it’s fast.
 It’s also, given the performance and sheer driving thrills it offers, affordable: the UK price starts from around the £61k mark.